LIGHTING FOR MARINE PLANTS

 Compact Fluorescent

-This is the most economical lighting option for growing marine macro algae and sea grasses in the aquarium.
+This fixture used to be the most economical lighting option for growing marine macro algae and sea grasses in the aquarium.
 They have roughly 3x the output of standard fluorescent bulbs and are efficient at providing intense light in small spaces which make them ideal candidates for use over a refugium.
-The bulbs and fixtures are relatively inexpensive and available in a wide range of wattages and color temperatures.
+The bulbs and fixtures are relatively inexpensive but have recently fallen out of favor due to the high cost of replacing the bulbs.
+They're still available to the hobbyist and come in many different spectrums.

 High Output Fluorescent

 These include very high output (VHO) and high output (T-5 HO).
-VHO lighting is an excellent fixture for growing marine plants, but has recently been eclipsed by the popularity of a newer technology, the T-5 high output fixture.
+VHO lighting is an excellent fixture for growing marine plants, but has been replaced by the popularity of the T-5 high output fixture and of course the LED.
 Similar in intensity to the power compacts, the advantage of the T-5 is that the amount of light is spread more evenly over the aquarium.
 They are also more economical and take up far less space than traditional T-12 and T-8 bulbs.
-The bulbs are available in a wide range of spectrums including those in the 5000K - 7000K range.
+The bulbs are available in a wide range of spectrums including those in the 5000K - 7000K range ideal for marine plants and macro algae.
+Some hobbyists continue to use them today, especially in commercial coral farming.

 Metal Halide

-For a large marine planted aquarium there probably is no better lighting source than the use of a metal halide fixture.
-Metal halide offers the aquarist the closest spectrum to natural sunlight available and adds a shimmering, rippling effect that is not duplicated by any other type of bulb.
+If you can afford the high cost of running them, for a large marine planted aquarium there probably isn't a better lighting source than the use of a metal halide fixture.
+Metal halide offers the aquarist the closest spectrum to natural sunlight available and adds a shimmering, rippling effect that is not duplicated by any other type of bulb including LED's.
 Depending on the size of the tank, metal halides are available in single ended and double ended bulb styles.
 Double ended or HQI fixtures are the most efficient and generate considerably less heat than the older probe start ballasts.
+As of today, most hobbyists have stopped using this type of fixture due to the very high energy costs associated with operating them.
+I really do miss using them in our facility as we were able to grow some beautiful healthy specimens but they simply became to costly to operate.

 LED